-The block diagram of the model simulating scenario 2 is shown in Figure 8 and the simulation results are shown in Table 6.
-The blocks and parameters are the same as in the simulation model of scenario 1, with the only differences being the OC-12 service times in all paths, and the appropriate probability value, calculated by equation (3), for the error blocks in the satellite links.
+The block diagram of the model simulating scenario 2 is similar with the one in Figure 6, with the only difference being the satellite links are OC-12.
+The simulation results are shown in Table 3.
+The blocks and parameters are the same as in the simulation model of scenario 1, with the only differences being the OC-12 service times in all paths, and the appropriate probability value, calculated by equation (2), for the error blocks in the satellite links.

-• Simulation of scenario 3, OC-3 satellite connectivity under congestion conditions traffic shaping is present) and a block accommodating three TCP/ATM hosts in order to be able to accept data from them.
+• Simulation of scenario 3, OC-3 satellite connectivity under congestion conditions

+The block diagram of the model simulating scenario 3 is shown in Figure 7 and the simulation results are shown in Table 3.
+This model represents an OC-3 ACTS bent pipe loop-back connection between three TCP/ATM traffic source blocks (no traffic shaping is present) and a block accommodating three TCP/ATM hosts in order to be able to accept data from them.
 The connection paths between the source and receiver blocks are established through the "KU ATM Switch" block using connection identifiers, which are equivalent to the virtual circuit identifiers (VCI) used in the experiments, and treated at the receiving end with the use of a FIFO queue with a server which allows TCP packets to pass through towards the specified receiver TCP/ATM host at specific time intervals, specified by the TCP processing time.
-The probability with which cells are passing through is calculated for this model by equation 4, and is passed as a parameter in the error block located on the downlink satellite path,
+The probability with which cells are passing through is calculated for this model by equation 3, and is passed as a parameter to the error block located on the downlink satellite path, where $P{error_free_cells}$ is the probability with which cells are passing through without any errors, BER is the bit error rate for each link as given by NMT during the experiments and Cell_Size is the ATM cell size in bits, which is 424 bits.